sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 - Marine Corp: [$700](http://www.uniforms-4u.com/p-usmc-enlisted-dress-blue-uniform-14463.aspx) * [38,000 recruits](https://www.thebalancecareers.com/things-to-consider-when-choosing-to-join-the-marine-corps-3354338#:~:text=With%20the%20exception%20of%20the,average%2080%2C000%20yearly%20recruiting%20goal.) ~ **26 million**
 - Navy: [$650](https://taskandpurpose.com/news/cost-officer-uniforms-demonstrates-gender-inequality-navy/) * [50,000 recruits](https://www.cnrc.navy.mil/pages-nrc-links/nrc-facts-stats.htm) ~ **32.5 million**

 These are *gross estimations*.
-Depending on the **state of national affairs** (war vs peacetime), the number of recruitments could *drastically increase*.
-However, I'll stick to "**peacetime**" numbers, since it is the default state.
+Depending on the **state of national affairs** (war vs peacetime), the number of recruitments could be *drastically higher*.
+However, I'll stick to "**peacetime**" numbers, since it is the most likely default state.

 That means, each year, about **140 million** of tax-payer dollars is being spent soley on these uni-dimensional uniforms.

-In our current socioeconomic landscape, there's been considerable pushback against big corporations compromising moral values in exchange for monetary gain.
-Ironically, we have the polar opposite for this situation.
+In our current *socio-economic* landscape, there's been a constant growing disdain of the public against big, greedy corporations who have prioritized monetary gains over moral values.
+Ironically, in this situation, the polar opposite is occuring.

-As much as military tradition is revered in our young nation, is it really worth these arduous costs?